feedcast/scott/README.md

 ## Setup

-It is expected to have already installed Ruby(2.4) with MongoDB and Redis or Docker.
+It is expected to have already installed:

+ * Ruby (rbenv/rvm)
+ * ffmpeg (background audio analysis)
+ * MongoDB
+ * Redis
+ * Docker (if you don't want to install Mongo/Redis)

+If you are in a mac you can install the non-ruby or database dependencies by running `brew bundle`.

 Run `make setup` to install the dependencies and set the default environment variables.